|

 Another Barrett Lake (East San Diego

 county, So.
-Cal.) beauty; a Northern bass caught out of that brush
+Cal.) beauty; a Northern bass caught, and brought over and

-some 20 yards behind me, thank GOD for braid and heavy duty rods so you can
+some 20 yards of it, behind me!
+Thank GOD for braid and heavy duty rods so you can

 pull 'em out of the muck.
-NOPE, that is not dirt behind me, that is
+And no, that is not dirt behind me, that is

 floating debris (very small wood chips) covering pockets of water between